 Reconstructions of Roman shields (scuta) seen at the rooms of the association POETOVIO LXIX which promotes the Roman heritage of Ptuj.
 Every August they organize a big Roman festival and re-enactment event in the city.

-In the past the Church of St Peter and Paul (Cerkev sv.
+In the past, the Church of St Peter and Paul (Cerkev sv.
 Petra in Pavla) was considered one of the most beautiful Baroque churches in Slovenia.
-After demolition in World War II the reconstructed version of the edifice still shapes the view of the city.
+Following its destruction in World War II, the reconstructed version of the edifice still shapes the view of the city.

 A play of smithery and colours in the backyard of muziKafe Bed & Breakfast in Ptuj.
 After an one-year trip aournd the world a family decided to go back to their home town Ptuj and to see the world as guests in their bed & breakfast.